mchappychen/transcriber/README.md

 Currently working on:
 - Adding a scribe tutorial for oTranscribe
-- Find a way to extract names from a file

-Future ideas I probably won't work on:
+Ideas I have but won't work on:
 - Re-training a Whisper model to fit your own audios
 - My own webpage that'll combine all the features in this project
 - Export oTranscribe pad as .rtf or .docx